ORNL/superneuromat/docs/source/index.rst

 will be upstreamed to the main SuperNeuroMAT repository in the future.

 .. warning::
-   Both the documentation and the simulator software are under heavy development.
+   Both the documentation and the simulator software are under development.
-   Expect holes in documentation and please report bugs.
+   Please report any issues with the software or documentation to the `GitHub issue tracker <https://github.com/kenblu24/superneuromat/issues>`_.

 Get Started
 ===========